Dear Your Teen:

 - “Which pronouns do you prefer?”

-This gives the teens the autonomy to self-identify without getting into too much detail.
+Asking these questions gives trans teens the autonomy to self-identify without getting into too much detail.
 Questions about gender identity or sexual attraction are too invasive, and it may be that these teens haven’t figured it all out yet.

-Further, questions about genitalia, plans to transition, or surgeries are completely inappropriate, just as they’d be inappropriate to ask a person whose biological gender and gender identity match up (what is known as “cisgender”).
-Once you know, try your hardest to respect the way your daughter’s transgender friends want to be addressed.
-There may be slip-ups, especially if you’ve known the child by another name for a long time, but that’s okay—apologize and move on.
+Further, questions about genitalia, plans to transition, or surgeries are completely inappropriate, just as they’d be inappropriate to ask a cisgender person those same questions.
+Once you know their preferences for name and pronouns, try your hardest to respect the way your daughter’s transgender friends want to be addressed.
+There may be slip-ups going forward, and that’s okay.
+No need to make a big deal out of the mistake—simply apologize and move on.
 The effort will be noticed and appreciated.